-To all whom these presences may come or shall in anywise concern; greeting; I,, Secretary of the Board of Durham College Student Association, do hereby certify that meeting on the day of, in the year two-thousand and twenty, the Board of Directors of Durham College Student Association, did appoint, in accordance with the by-laws and by the terms of resolution:, whose email address is @ca; to the of Durham College of Applied Arts and Technology.
-GIVEN UNDER MY HAND AND SEAL at Ontario, located in the traditional territory of the People, this day of,, and of the Corporation the [signature] [seal] Secretary of the Board Letter of Resignation to the Secretary of the Board To the Secretary of the Board of Directors; I,, having been elected to the (Office of Director for Class) or (Executive Chairperson) do here by resign my office effective midnight on (or otherwise as required).
-Given under my hand this day of, [Signature of Board member] Notice of Resignation To the Officers and Directors of the Corporation; I,, Secretary of the Board of Directors for Durham College Student Association hereby inform you that I have received the resignation of for the office of Effective and in accordance with the by-laws.
-Given under my hand and seal this day of, [Secretary of the Board]
+To all whom these presences may come or shall in anywise concern; greeting;

+I, ..., Secretary of the Board of Durham College Student Association, do hereby certify that meeting ... on the ... day of ..., in the year two-thousand and twenty..., the Board of Directors of Durham College Student Association, did appoint, in accordance with the by-laws and by the terms of resolution ...: ..., ... whose email address is @.....ca; to the of Durham College of Applied Arts and Technology.

+GIVEN UNDER MY HAND AND SEAL at ...
+Ontario, located in the traditional territory of the People, this ... day of ...,, and of the Corporation the [signature]

+Letter of Resignation to the Secretary of the Board

+To the Secretary of the Board of Directors;

+I,, having been elected to the (Office of Director for Class) or (Executive Chairperson) do here by resign my office effective midnight on (or otherwise as required).

+Given under my hand this day of,

+[Signature of Board member]

+Notice of Resignation

-Notice of other vacancy
+Notice of Resignation

 To the Officers and Directors of the Corporation;

-I,, Secretary of the Board of Directors for Durham College Student Association hereby inform you that I have received the notice of vacancy for the office of Effective and in accordance with the by-laws.
+I,, Secretary of the Board of Directors for Durham College Student Association hereby inform you that I have received the resignation of for the office of Effective and in accordance with the by-laws.

 Given under my hand and seal this day of,

 [Secretary of the Board]

 Letter of Inability (self)

 To the Secretary of the Board of Directors;

 I,, having been elected to the (Executive Chairperson) or (Managing Director) do here by declare that I am unable to fulfill the duties of my office effective

 Given under my hand this day of,

 [Signature]

 Letter of Inability (declared)

+,

 To the Secretary of the Board of Directors;

 I,, having examined the facts and circumstances of the inability of to fulfill the duties of, hereby declare that I believe that is unable to fulfill the duties of because of the following facts: 1. [state fact].

 Given under my hand this day of,

 [Signature]

 Report of the Board of Directors

 To the Officers and Directors of the Corporation;

-I,, Secretary of the Board of Directors for Durham College Student Association hereby inform you that I have received a letter from and stating than in ability to fulfill the duties of their office exists.
+I,, Secretary of the Board of Directors for Durham College Student Association hereby inform you that that I have received a letter from and stating than in ability to fulfill the duties of their office exists.

-[I have also received a statement from that they disagree whether an inability exists.
-I therefore call a board meeting to be held at to resolve if an inability exists.]
+[I have also received a statement from that they disagree whether an inability exists I therefore call a board meeting to be held at to resolve if an inability exists.]

 Given under my hand and seal this day of,

 [Secretary of the Board]

 Letter of nullifying declaration of Inability (self)

-To the Secretary of the Board of Directors;

-I,, having been elected to the (Executive Chairperson) or (Managing Director) do here by declare that I am able to resume the duties of my office effective

-Given under my hand this day of,

-[Elected Officer]

-Letter of nullifying declaration of Inability (declared)

-To the Secretary of the Board of Directors;

-I,, having examined the facts and circumstances of the inability of to fulfill the duties of, hereby declare that I believe that is able to fulfill the duties of

-Given under my hand this day of,

-[designation maker]

-Letter of nullifying declaration of Inability (board determination)